 Also called as a short-scar facelift because of the shorter incisions made, a mini lift is a quick treatment that corrects the middle and lower face.
 Many patients initially consider this technique, but this doesn’t correct any severe issues and usually renders short-term results.
 Patients who undergo this procedure are most likely to also stage a full facelift as a final step to fully rejuvenate and reshape the face to its youthful curves.

 In addition, Dr. Shah has revolutionized a procedure known as the Ultralift.
+Dr. Shah developed this procedure in 2011.
 It was designed to provide rapid recovery with less downtime but can still be performed as an outpatient surgery.
 A surgical ultrasound system is used to melt away fat as well as tighten the skin to reshape the face with more natural results.
 Even though it’s a true surgical facelift, the “wind tunnel” look of a traditional facelift is avoided, resulting in a softer, more youthful appearance.

 All facelift procedures are performed in an accredited surgical facility with general anesthesia.
 Even though this is considered an outpatient procedure, there are some cases where the patient stays overnight for monitoring.
 It is normal to experience bruising and swelling after the surgery, and patients will feel as if their face is being pulled tight.
 This subsides within a couple of weeks.
 Optimal results will be evident after several months.
 It is important that activities are limited to help create a safe and quick healing.